AndreDLeite/AndreDLeite/README.md

 I'm a Senior Android Software Engineer looking for new challenges and project to contribute.
 Tech enthusiats and passionate with leadership / ownership mentality.

-Currently learinig: 📱 KMP /  Swift
+Currently learnig: 📱 KMP /  Swift

 <!--
 **AndreDLeite/AndreDLeite** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.